nationalarchives/tdr-components/README.md

 # TDR Components

-This library will contain custom components based on the GovUK frontend.
+This library contains custom components based on the [GovUK frontend](https://design-system.service.gov.uk/).

 The project is divided into different directories

 ## The app directory
-This is an express app which allows you to view the individual components in a browser.
+This is [an express app](https://expressjs.com/) which allows you to view the individual components in a browser.
 It is made up of the following files

 * `config.ts` Custom config such as path names which is used in multiple places.
 * `server.ts` The code for the express server.